• Home

 Lately I’ve wrestled with my assumptions about how homeschooling ought to be experienced–both by me and my children.
 There’s this tension between the “freedom” that we have as homeschoolers along with the “delight” that we want to nurture … and the painfully hard job of holding the line while a child has to do the work of growing into maturity.
 You can’t do it for them.
 You can’t soften the blow.
 You can’t lift the weight.

 Well, you can try.
-But might not be good for them.
+But it might not be good for them.
 Despite not measuring up to the Instagram ideal, the daily grind–with all of its bumps, boredom, and blunders–is good for kids.

 We’re beginning to wrestle with these things now that our oldest is ten and carrying more responsibilities.
 And it’s hard.
 It’s really hard.
 Not because he’s rebellious or anything.
 Just because it means he has to grow up a bit, this child who’s still bummed that he aged-out of child care at our homeschool support meetings two years ago.
 He’d rather be in there with the 7-and-under crowd just like he’d rather continue doing all of his math and language lessons with me.